NU-CEM/CompPhys/_posts/2021-08-02-Version_control.md

   hello_world()
 ~~~

-> Note: We are not writing the Python shebang as we treating this like a Python module (with functions/code you can import) rather than a Python script that is ran from top-to-bottom.
+{% include info.html text="We are not writing the Python shebang as we treating this like a Python module (with functions/code you can import) rather than a Python script that is ran from top-to-bottom." %}

-> Note: To save and exit vim you type `Esc`, `:wq`, `Enter`.
+{% include info.html text="To save and exit vim you type `Esc`, `:wq`, `Enter`." %}

 Third, create a git repository to version control this new file: